collectivecardgame/library/docs/rules-subreddit.md

 1. If your card is in the top 10, it will be added to the game and get the orange "Fresh" frame.
    - These cards are available in singleplayer for additional testing and balance.
 1. On the first day of the month, all "Fresh" cards except for the most recent week change to the navy "Standard" frame, and can be played in multiplayer.
-1. Each year in late May, cards older than a year old are rotated out, and cannot be played in multiplayer any longer.
+1. At the beginning of the year, the oldest 52 weeks of cards rotate out, and cannot be played in multiplayer any longer.
-   - This coincides with the annual Wandervision Awards, in which we celebrate the best cards of the last year.
+   - Another annual event is the Wandervision Awards, which happens in late May, in which we celebrate the best cards of the last year.
 Nominees and winners are, of course, voted on by the players.
      - This festival is a longstanding tradtion on Wanderstar and any similarity to other events is entirely coincidental.
 Its timing coincides with the anniversary of the initial launch of the Alpha.
    - Eventually, we will create a format where Standard and Rotated cards are both playable.
 We don't have an estimated date for this.